Thomilist/math-converter/userguide.md

 Available arguments: `keystrokes keys clipboard clip`<br>
 Example: `m clip`

-### Set input language
+### Set input format

-This command sets the input language.
-This is the language of the source math that the user copies to the clipboard.
-If the clipboard contents do not correspond to the input language setting, math-converter will not function correctly.
+This command sets the input format.
+This is the format of the source math that the user copies to the clipboard.
+If the clipboard contents do not correspond to the input format setting, math-converter will not function correctly.

 Command aliases: `i in input`<br>
 Available arguments: `Mathcad mathcad`<br>
 Example: `i mathcad`

-### Set output language
+### Set output format

-This command sets the output language.
-This is the math language to convert to for use at the destination.
+This command sets the output format.
+This is the math format to convert to for use at the destination.

 Command aliases: `o out output`<br>
 Available arguments: `Mathcad mathcad LaTeX Latex latex MathML mathml UnicodeMath unicodemath Unicode unicode`<br>